R101 (South Africa): Western Cape

-The R101 starts in Bellville at the R102 running to the east parallel to the newer N1 freeway and is named 'Old Paarl Road'.
-It then goes through Brackenfell before entering Kraaifontein as 'Voortrekker Road'.
-At the intersection with Maroela Road in Kraaifontein East it is renamed 'Old Paarl Road' before entering the Cape Winelands.
-In the Cape Winelands it goes through Klapmuts and then enters Paarl.
+The R101 starts in Bellville at a junction with the R102 (Voortrekker Road), running to the east parallel to the newer N1 freeway and is named Old Paarl Road.
+It then goes through Brackenfell before entering Kraaifontein as Voortrekker Road.
+At the intersection with Maroela Road in Kraaifontein East it is renamed Old Paarl Road before entering the Cape Winelands.
+In the Cape Winelands, it goes through Klapmuts (where it meets the R44) and then enters Paarl.

-South of Paarl, the R101 is joined by the R45 to be co-signed for 6 kilometres northwards, crossing the N1 freeway, before separating from the R45 and turning right in Paarl Central Business District (CBD).
-It crosses the southern side of the N1, before it crosses the Drakenstein Mountains as Du Toitskloof Pass (820 m) where the newer N1 route bypasses as the Huguenot Tunnel.
+South of Paarl, the R101 is joined by the R45 to be co-signed for 6 kilometres northwards, crossing the N1 freeway, before separating from the R45 and turning right in the Paarl Central Business District (CBD).
+It meets the R301 in Paarl and proceeds to cross to the southern side of the N1 before it crosses the Drakenstein Mountains as Du Toitskloof Pass (820 m) where the newer N1 route bypasses as the Huguenot Tunnel.

-Through the pass it rejoins the N1 for 8 km until it separates again to provide access to the town of Rawsonville before it joins the N1 again at Worcester.
-The R101 designation is not used again up to Woodmead north of Johannesburg, Gauteng, which is 1300 km from Worcester.
+Through the pass it rejoins the N1 for 8 km before it separates again to provide access to the town of Rawsonville.
+After bypassing Rawsonville, it joins the N1 again just west of Worcester, marking its end.
+The R101 designation is not used again up to Sandton to the north of Johannesburg, Gauteng, which is 1300 km from Worcester.